Military Parole-in-Place is a type of deferred action for family members of military members.

 A dishonorable discharge is a punitive discharge; it is generally handed down to an enlisted member by a general court-martial.
 This type of discharge is given by a conviction at a general court-martial for serious offenses (i.e. desertion, sexual assault, etc.)

-How to Apply for PIP
+How to Apply for Parole in Place

 To request parole in place, you must submit the following to the local USCIS office with jurisdiction over your place of residence (military families on assignment in an area different from their permanent place of residence may submit their request to the office with jurisdiction over either location):